TaiXeflar/VSCode-Dev-Setup/README Endnotes.md

    - Tested Done by TaiXeflar in Windows 10 21H2 enviroment at 2022/9/25.
    - Tested Done by TaiXeflar in Windows 11 22H2 enviroment at 2022/9/27.
    - Tested Done by TaiXeflar on various platform (ASUS TUF A15 2022) in Windows 11 21H1 enviroment at 2022/10/1.
-   - Tested Done by TaiXeflar in Windows 11 22H2 enviroment at 2023/1/18 (Visual Studio pffline deployment).
+   - Tested Done by TaiXeflar in Windows 11 22H2 enviroment at 2023/1/18 (Visual Studio offline deployment).

 ## Repository Test - macOS Enviroment